How do I make a Scratchpad question?

 You're able to add a model answer.
 Once your students submit an answer, they'll be shown the model answer alongside their own answer and will be given the chance to improve their own answer.

-Under Optional Settings, you can add an explanation that will be shown alongside the model answer.
+You can add an explanation that will be shown alongside the model answer by clicking the Explanation tab at the top of the slide.

 Extended response questions are compatible with Peer Review.
-If the work you're creating is suitable for Peer Review, select Recommended for Peer Review.
+If the work you're creating is suitable for Peer Review, you can click on the Student Marking Criteria tab at the top of the slide.

 For full details on creating questions with Peer Review, refer to our article here.